kosratdev/git-style-guide/README.md

   * Commit *early* and *often*.
 Small, self-contained commits are easier to understand and revert when something goes wrong.

   * Commits should be ordered *logically*.
 For example, if *commit X* depends on changes done in *commit Y*, then *commit Y* should come before *commit X*.

-  Note: While working alone on a local branch that *has not yet been pushed*, it's fine to use commits as temporary snapshots of your work.
-However, it still holds true that you should apply all of the above *before* pushing it.
+  * If a commit is going to be squashed to another commit use the `--squash` and `--fixup` flags respectively, in order to make the intention clear:

+    ```shell
+    $ git commit --squash f387cab2
+    ```

+    *(Tip: Use the `--autosquash` flag when rebasing.
+The marked commits will be squashed automatically.)*

 ### Messages
-* Use the editor, not the terminal, when writing a commit message:
+Use the editor, not the terminal, when writing a commit message:

   ```shell
   # good